 Matt Wrack, General Secretary of the Fire Brigades Union, recently spoke to The Clarion.
-We will publish the second part of this interview soon.
+For the second part of this interview, see here.

 It’s the centenary of the FBU this year.
 What’s the union doing and what lessons would you draw?

 We’re celebrating the fact we’ve maintained an industry-specific union for a hundred years; it’s quite an achievement, especially considering the whole history of mergers in the British trade union movement.
 We’re trying to make it public facing: we’re trying to make it about fire fighters but also the fire service, and the role unions have played in shaping the modern fire and rescue service.
 It’s very much forward facing, not just looking at the past but looking forward to the kind of service we want to see as well as the conditions we want to see for firefighters.
 We’re saying to our members, imagine what would happen if there wasn’t the union there for even one year today, what the employers would do to us, and looking back at what would have happened if there hadn’t been a union for the last hundred years.
 Look at what the employers are doing now – and despite our difficulties, we do play a massive role, we played a huge role in developing the fire service, the job firefighters do, making it more professional, introducing new equipment and procedures to make firefighters and the public safe.
 We’re also looking at our role in the labour movement; raising questions about how we organise in the workplace and how we organise politically.
 We’ve got two books in production; we’ve produced a short documentary film; and we’ll be having a series of events around the country, some of which have already started.

 Are there any particular landmarks in the history?